Sameer292/CPP/Day-8/static.md

     student s1,s2,s3;
     s1.take();
     s1.show();
 student::getid();   //Running without any object reference.
-Can also use object, s1.getid(); is also valid.
+Since static variables and methods are not related to any one specific object there's no point in using them with an enitity.
+But still we can though, use static method with an object reference.
     s2.take();
     s2.show();
 student::getid();